ldesousa/centaur.loc/README.md

 This algorithm uses a *Static* assumption, i.e. there is no flow and energy lines are all flat.
 It takes as single argument the database schema.

+Example with the Dübendorf schema:

+`$ java -jar FloodedSegmentsStatic.jar dubendorf`

 ### 5. centaur.opt/FloodedSegmentsDynamic.java

 Computes for each node of the network the segments floodable by a gate without producing overflows.
-It fills (or updates) the contents of the `flooded`table.
+It fills (or updates) the contents of the `flooded` table.
 This algorithm uses a *Dynamic* assumption, i.e. there is a flow and energy lines are taken into account to determine the extent flooded in each segment.
 It takes as single argument the database schema.

+Example with the Dübendorf schema:

+`$ java -jar FloodedSegmentsDynamic.jar dubendorf`

 ### 6. centaur.opt/LocateGates.java